-I Cannot Continue To Live Without Affection
+I Can’t Continue Without Affection

 Question